To indulge in a digital signage transformation these insights are a great place to start. We've added some new studies and statistics for 2019.

 Studies have shown multiple times that learning and exercise pair together nicely.
 Digital screens are a smart way to help students, professionals and general go-getters to learn more while they work out by providing relevant and useful information through affordable digital screens.

-So there you have it - more than 30 digital signage trends and statistics that can help power your next digital strategy.
+So there you have it.
+40+ digital signage trends and statistics to help power your next digital strategy.
 It’s a noisy world out there and you need to cut through.
 Digital signage could be the way to do just that, for those ready to embrace it.

-For help setting up an easy-to-use, affordable digital signage system start our 14-day free trial at screen.cloud/signage.
+For help setting up an easy-to-use, affordable digital signage system start our 14-day free trial at screencloud.com/getstarted.